-Thus far my career has spanned four Presidential administrations and six generations of high school students.
+Thus far my career has spanned four US Presidents and six generations of high school students.
 I’ve properly worked for eight different companies and consulted for dozens more.

-If we overlook Pizza Delivery Driver, my first real job title out of college was “Programmer/Analyst”.
-I always found this to be much more accurate than Developer or Engineer because it highlights the fact that analysis is as equally important when writing computer programs as the actual programming.
-I worked on an Informix database using the ACE Report Writer, PERL (it was all caps back then), and csh on HP-UX.
-I worked in the IS department (Information Systems) of a software company that made mainframe connectivity software.
+If we overlook Pizza Delivery Driver, my first real job title out of college was Programmer/Analyst.
+I had travelled West in search of the Great American Novel, and instead found employment at a software company.
+I worked on an Informix database using the ACE Report Writer, PERL (it was all caps back then), and csh scripts for HP-UX machines in the IS department (Information Systems) of a software company that made mainframe connectivity software.
 Terminal emulators.
-This was when big data meant reel-to-reel tape.
-Not everyone had an email address.
+This was when big data meant reel-to-reel tape and email addresses were a novelty.
 I often shipped data to customers in the mail, on floppy disks spanned using PKZIP.
 The first website I ever created dates from this period and it is partially immortalized at the Wayback Machine: philjrhigh.

 I’m also a husband and father and these will always be my number one and two priorities.
 H. & O., my love, always.